Period Delay Tablets

 - ciclosporin, a medication used to suppress the immune system

-- medication for high blood pressure
+- high blood pressure medication, such as beta-blockers

 - anti-inflammatory medication, such as ibuprofen